elves/elvish/website/learn/tour.md

 d1/a.go d2/b.go d3/d4/c.go lorem.go
 ```

-Character classes are a bit more verbose in Elvish.
-First, a character set is
+Character classes are a bit more verbose in Elvish:

-written like `[set:ch]`, instead of just `[ch]`.
-Second, they don't appear on
+-   They don't appear on their own, but as a suffix to `?`;

-their own, but as a suffix to `?`.
-For example, to match files ending in either
+-   A character set is written like `[set:ch]`, instead of just `[ch]`.

-`.c` or `.h`, use:
+For example, to match files ending in either `.c` or `.h`, use:

 ```elvish-transcript
 ~> echo *.?[set:ch]
 foo.c foo.h
 ```

-A character set suffix can also be applied to `*`.
-For example, to match files
+The suffix syntax means that they can also be applied to `*`.
+For example, to
-who extension only contains `c` and `h`:
+match files who extension only contains `c` and `h`:

 ```elvish-transcript
 ~> echo *.*[set:ch]